Who can stay at Te Mahia Community Village?

 Can visitors stay over for a few nights?

 Yes, there is no extra charge for visitors, as long as the maximum number of occupants doesn't go over 3 people for a single cabin, or 2 people in a transportable cabin.
 We also ask that any extra visitors (if you already have 3 people staying in a cabin), leave the Village by 10pm.

 What if I want to add or remove someone long term?

+If you want to add an occupant to your boarding house rental agreement, just come and see us the office to organise this.
 Please note that we don't accept cabin rooms to be 'sublet' to others.

 I have my own cabin/caravan, can I rent a site only?

 Yes, if we have empty sites available you can rent a site off us if your cabin/caravan can fit on the site.
 Generally we can fit a portable cabin/caravan maximum size of 6.5m length x 3.5m width.
 Sites include power and water.
 Those who bring in their own room are still be subject to the House Rules of the Village.
 Check with us for current rates.